pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

    https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

-Use the **BIG-IQ Check AS3 deployment** collection to ensure that the AS3 deployment is successfull without errors:
+Use the **BIG-IQ Check AS3 deployment** collection to ensure that the AS3 deployment is successfull without errors.

    GET https://10.1.1.4/mgmt/cm/global/tasks/deploy-app-service

-7. Logon on BIG-IQ as admin, go to Application tab and check the application is displayed and analytics are showing.
+8. Logon on BIG-IQ as admin, go to Application tab and check the application is displayed and analytics are showing.

 .. |lab-2-1| image:: images/lab-2-1.png